-- 1. A list of all our portable electrical appliances is maintained by Noel Woolrych. - Every quarter plugs, cables and sockets will be inspected by Mike Wilmott to ensure that there are no loose connections, worn flexes or trailing leads.
-Any repairs required will be reported to CS electrics for action. - Every year all our portable electrical equipment will be tested by a competent contractor (who is a member of the NICEIC (National Inspection Council for Electrical Installation Contracting), ECA (Electrical Contractors Association) or other approved body) to ensure that all appliances are safe.
+- 1. A list of all our portable electrical appliances is on the PAT certificate. - Every quarter plugs, cables and sockets will be inspected by the Responsible Person to ensure that there are no loose connections, worn flexes or trailing leads.
+Any repairs required will be reported to an electrician for action. - 3.
+Every two years all our portable electrical equipment will be tested by a competent contractor (who is a member of the NICEIC (National Inspection Council for Electrical Installation Contracting), ECA (Electrical Contractors Association) or other approved body) to ensure that all appliances are safe.
 Any unsafe equipment will be safely disposed of. - 4.
 Every quarter a visual inspection will be carried out of the fixed electrical installation by Mike Wilmott.
 Any defects will be reported to CS electrics for action. - 5.
-Every five years, as part of the quinquennial inspection of the fabric, our fixed electrical system will be inspected and tested by a competent contractor who is a member of the NICEIC, ECA or other approved body.
+Every five years, our fixed electrical system will be inspected and tested by a competent contractor who is a member of the NICEIC, ECA or other approved body.
 Any necessary remedial work will be carried out.

 - 6. At intervals of not more than five years our lightning conductor system will be examined and tested by a competent specialist firm of lightning engineers.
 Currently, our system is tested annually each January by Wiltshire Steeplejacks, who provide us with a Test Certificate - 7.
-It is our policy not to sell any second hand electrical goods unless they have been inspected and tested by a suitably qualified person and a register of such equipment is maintained. - 8.
+It is our policy not to sell any second-hand electrical goods unless they have been inspected and tested by a suitably qualified person and a register of such equipment is maintained. - 8.
 Misuse and abuse of electricity is a significant cause of fires and injury.
 Faulty electrical equipment can kill.
 All employees and voluntary workers must observe the following: - i) Visually check all electrical equipment before use. - ii) Report all faults immediately to Mike Wilmott. - iii) Do not attempt to use or repair faulty equipment. - iv) No electrical equipment is to be brought onto the premises and used until it has been tested by the approved person (Noel Woolrych) and entered in the electrical equipment record. - v) Electrical equipment should be switched off and disconnected when not in use for long periods. - vi) Flexible cables should be so positioned and so protected that they do not constitute a tripping hazard and are not subject to mechanical damage.